Building a Machine Learning Development Environment

 $ sudo apt install python3-venv

 Then create an independent Python environment as follows.
-The reason for doing this is to prevent conflicts between different library versions needed for each project, so you should create a new virtual environment for each new project to build an independent environment.
+This is done to prevent conflicts between different library versions needed for different projects, so you should create a new virtual environment for each new project to establish an isolated environment:

 1